Trucking

 Safety level

-Trucking is a major industry in Nova Scotia, and one that faces considerable safety risks.
+The trucking industry is an essential part of the economy of Nova Scotia and employs over 20,000 in workers in the province.
+It faces considerable safety risks.
 From musculoskeletal injury risks to the obvious hazards associated with long hours on the road, trucking is an industry where safety is critical.

 Physical Hazards